 Help - Help for each page in the Class Information Pages system can be reached through this link.

-CLIPs Menu - Gives you a list of links to all your classes.
+CLIPs Menu - Displays a list of links to all your classes.
 You can access semesters other than the current one by using the pull-down menu.

-Class Home - Returns you to the main class home page for a particular class.
+Class Home - Takes you to the main class home page for a particular class.

 Online Grade Submission - This is a site where you can upload or enter final grades for a student.
 The site is only active toward the end of each semester.
 Prior to that time a similar link takes you to information pages about grade submission.